yanicky/BUSTER-LIVE/README.md

 Creating a iso file named live-image-amd64.hybrid.iso of about 346MB.

+### Remastering
-Optional configuration files are placed in opt/
+Optional configuration files are placed in opt/ just copy them in config/proper/subfolder before running the build command.